Airservices prepares for major digital transformation project

 The platform will underpin the agency’s new virtualised service management and integrated services operations centre (ISOC), which will replace its physical technical operations centres (TOC) in Brisbane and Melbourne, which the agency said are “approaching end of supportable life.”

-In a tender published on 23 October, Airservices said the IMEM platform will monitor its enterprise IT services and OT, which consists of communications, navigation and surveillance technologies across Australia.
+The request for tender states that the IMEM platform will monitor its enterprise IT services and OT, which consists of communications, navigation and surveillance technologies across Australia.

 It will also monitor the agency's network infrastructure, including routers, switches, firewalls and wireless access points, and progressively integrate with in-house and MSP platforms VTScada, ServiceNow, Zabbix, Icinga2 and Splunk.